stablekernel/aqueduct/docs/docs/index.md

 }
 ```

-The results of a `Query<T>` can be filtered by configuring the `Query.where` property, which uses Dart's powerful, real-time static analyzer to avoid mistakes and offer code completion.
+The results can be filtered by the `Query.where` property, which has the same properties as the object being queried.

 ```dart
 var query = new Query<Employee>()